-The old mule looked ordinary as he chomped his collard greens, but Alex was about to discover that Belle was anything but ordinary.
-Listen in as Miz Pettway recounts Belle’s story—a story of civil rights, of a town determined to vote, of a visit from a bold leader, and of a very special mission for Belle, the Last Mule at Gee’s Bend.
+The old mule looked ordinary as he chomped his collard greens, but Alex is about to discover that Belle is anything but ordinary.
+Listen in as Miz Pettway recounts the story of a town determined to vote, a visit from a bold leader, and a very special mission for Belle, the Last Mule at Gee’s Bend.

 Ellington Was Not a Street

 This is the story of tall men.
 Of great men.
 Of men who were giants in the eyes of the little girl who looked up to them and knew that the world would be different because of them.
 Told in rich poetic verse, Ellington Was Not a Street is a tribute to a dozen men who made a difference in a world that was not always kind to them.

 Joe and John Henry are best friends.
 Like most boys, they love to shoot marbles, eat ice pops, and swim in the creek.
 But they can’t swim together in the town pool because John Henry’s skin is the wrong color.
 In the summer of 1964, though, the Civil Rights Act brings a glimmer of hope (and deep disappointment) to the boys’ summer.

 Duke Ellington: The Piano Prince and His Orchestra

 by Andrea Davis Pinkney

 When Duke Ellington heard the exciting sounds of jazz for the first time, he knew he had found his calling.
 This vibrant picture book weaves together a lyrical blend of scratchboard illustrations and poetic prose that recounts the fascinating story of a true musical legend.

 Salt in His Shoes: Michael Jordan in Pursuit of a Dream